Ragtag volunteers line up to defend Ukrainian city

 But the tide turned again last week because of what Kiev and Western governments said was an influx of arms and fighters sent by Russia.
 Moscow denies the accusations.

-The pro-Kiev forces were unable to prevent the rebels making gains as new columns of armored vehicles were reported moving south and east, encircling Ukrainian troops in various towns.
+The pro-Kiev forces were unable to prevent the rebels making gains as new columns of armoured vehicles were reported moving south and east, encircling Ukrainian troops in various towns.

 “This is a far cry from the business of running a computer repair shop, but we have to step forward and do something,” he said.